sguox002/leetcode/review/hard_rev.md

     }
 ```
 this is too complicated, and prone to bugs. using divide and conquer is a better choice
+consider this also a dp problem using top down+memoization.
+dp+dfs can choose the top down method to finish two at the same time.

+always prefer shorter and concise code!!!!
 ```cpp
     unordered_map<string, vector<string>> m;